Guide to Federal Direct Student Loans

 - Report to the Office of Federal Loans any additional aid you receive during the school year for educational purposes and living expenses due to attending Sciences Po Paris.
 Examples of aid include, but are not limited to, scholarships, full or partial tuition exoneration, and grants.

-- Contact the Office of Federal Loans when changes occur in your enrollment (i.e., withdrawals, deferrals, leaves of absence).
+- Contact the Office of Federal Loans when changes occur in your enrolment (i.e., withdrawals, deferrals, leaves of absence).

 - You may be eligible for a deferment of tuition until federal loans funds are received.
 For information on how to request this temporary reprieve, please consult the “What Must I Do First?” section at the beginning of this document.